How to Connect

 - Submit the completed Request for Accommodations Form packet along with documentation of the disability to AACE.

-- Allow a maximum of 15 business days from the date forms are submitted for AACE to review all information.
+- Allow 10 business days from the date forms are submitted for AACE to review all information.

 Regents Center for Learning Disorders